rabobank-blockchain/ula-vp-controller/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/c3583b99edad5c48168e/maintainability)](https://codeclimate.com/github/rabobank-blockchain/ula-vp-controller/maintainability)
 [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)

-This Holder [ULA](https://github.com/rabobank-blockchain/universal-ledger-agent) plugin responds to an incoming [ChallengeRequest](https://github.com/rabobank-blockchain/vp-toolkit-models/blob/master/src/model/challenge-request.ts) from the issuer and/or verifier.
+This Holder [ULA](https://github.com/rabobank-blockchain/universal-ledger-agent) plugin responds to an incoming [ChallengeRequest](https://github.com/rabobank-blockchain/vp-toolkit-models/blob/master/src/model/challenge-request.ts) from the issuer and/or verifier and is responsible for the exchange of credentials.
 This implementation uses secp256k1 by default.
 If you want to use a different cryptographic algorithm, then provide your own [crypt-util](https://github.com/rabobank-blockchain/crypt-util) instance.

 ## Installation